yuyang339/cs140e-21spr/labs/1-gpio/README.md

       versa).
 (This will point out a subtle mistake people make reading the docs).

-   2. That `code/3-input.c` turns on the pin 21 when pin 20 is connected
-      to 3v (either directly, via an LED, or via a touch sensor or whatever other device you might want to try).
+   2. That `code/3-input.c` turns on an LED connected to pin 20 when pin 21 is connected to 3v (either directly, via an LED, or via a touch sensor or whatever other device you might want to try).

 --------------------------------------------------------------------------
 ### Part 0.
 Background on how to think about the Broadcom document.